v3ronez/V3ronez/README.md

 I don't really know how u got here, but I will try to show a little bit about myself for you.

 ## Public information
-My name is Henrique Veronez, I currently live in Goiânia, Brazil and in process to be the best Golang dev on my street.
+My name is Henrique Veronez, I currently live in Goiânia, Brazil and in process to be the best dev on my street.

 ### Detailed information